United States Justice Department investigation into attempts to overturn the 2020 presidential election: New York investigations of the Trump Organization

 In September 2022, New York attorney general Letitia James announced a lawsuit against Trump, his three oldest children, and the Trump Organization for fraud and misrepresentation, asserting that Trump "wildly exaggerated his net worth by billions of dollars".
 The suit seeks about $250 million in damages and the instatement of a five-year ban from real-estate transactions.
 Additionally, James referred the case to federal criminal prosecutors in Manhattan and the Internal Revenue Service.
 Her office had begun the investigation in March 2019.

 On December 6, 2022, in a separate case, the Trump Organization was convicted of criminal tax fraud for their part in a 15-year scheme, in which executives' compensation went unreported and taxes were not paid.

 Trump allies

 On August 18, 2022, Allen Weisselberg, chief financial officer (CFO) of the Trump Organization, pleaded guilty to 15 felony charges for evading $344,745 in taxes over 15 years.
 As part of the guilty plea deal, he agreed to testify against The Trump Organization at trial.
 On December 6, 2022, the Trump Organization was convicted, making the company itself a felon.
 This could make it difficult for it to find business partners, thus impacting Donald Trump's personal finances.

 On October 21, 2022, Steve Bannon was sentenced to four months in prison for criminal contempt of Congress, following his conviction in July 2022 of two counts of not complying with the House select committee's subpoena.
 Separately, he has been charged in New York state with fraud, money laundering, and conspiracy in connection with the "We Build The Wall" campaign.

+July 2024 Supreme Court ruling

+On July 1, 2024, the U.S. Supreme Court ruled 6–3 in Trump v.
+United States that U.S. Presidents have immunity from criminal prosecution for "official acts" committed as president.
+Consequently, Trump can only be charged for acts considered "unofficial", i.e., personal.

+The immunity question had delayed the election subversion case.
+Following the ruling, the case was sent back to the D.C.
+Circuit Court.

+On July 2, DOJ said it would continue to prosecute the case, as its longstanding policy prevents it from prosecuting only "sitting presidents".
+Were Trump to be elected in November, he would not become a sitting president until his inauguration in January 2025.